JulioHC00/PEPITA/README.md

 Being able to predict the precision of parameters without needing to perform fits to data allows a more efficient planning of observations or re-observations.
 For example, if you find that an exoplanet of your interest which has been observed with a cadence of 1800s cadence will get an improved measurement of its radius ratio of 30% if reobserved with 120s cadence, you know that re-observations will be worth it.
 Or you may find out that the improvement is 1% and re-observing is not worth it.

-For more details about the motivation and results using this package see the [associated paper](https://doi.org/10.1093/mnras/stad408)
+For more details about the motivation and results using this package see the [associated paper](https://doi.org/10.1093/mnras/stad408) ([ArXiv version](https://doi.org/10.1093/mnras/stad408))

 ## Get started